LokiLuciferase/lolcatt/README.rst

 To start the UI, run ``lolcatt -d '<device name or alias>'`` (or simply ``lolcatt`` if a default device is set).
 A default device and device aliases can be set in the ``catt`` configuration file (per default under ``~/.config/catt/config.cfg``), see catt_'s documentation for more information.

 To cast, paste either a URL or a path to a local file into the input field and press enter.
-To prepend a URL or path to the playback queue instead of playing immediately, hit Ctrl+s instead of enter.
+To add a URL or path to the playback queue instead of playing immediately, hit Ctrl+s instead of enter.
 To seek, tap the progress bar.

 For URLs, all websites supported by yt-dlp_ (which handles media download under the hood) are supported.
 Find a list of supported websites here_.
 For local media, most common video and image formats are supported.